-If you have never tried saltine toffee before (also known as Christmas Crack), I have to warn you that this candy recipe can be very addictive, just like the ever-famous Peanut Brittle!
+If you have never tried saltine toffee before (also known as Christmas Crack, similar to Easter Crack), I have to warn you that this candy recipe can be very addictive, just like the ever-famous Peanut Brittle!
 I don’t think it’s possible to stop at just one piece.
 Bring this homemade toffee to your holiday gatherings and everyone will be begging for the recipe.
 You can also package it up in pretty containers for a delicious homemade Christmas gift!

 Saltine toffee has been around a long time but has really taken the Internet by storm in the last couple of years.
 I had never tried it before, but I was so pleasantly surprised at just how good it really is!